veelourenco/veelourenco.github.io/about.markdown

 <br />
 ### ABOUT
 <br />
 Vee Lourenço is a Zimbabwean-born British-South African bassist currently living in Brussels, Belgium.
-She completed her Bachelor of Music degree at Rhodes University, South Africa, in 2013 and has over 14 years of experience in various musical contexts as a bassist, composer, performer and recording artist.
+She started playing bass when she was 16 years old, and went on to complete her Bachelor of Music (Hons) degree at Rhodes University, South Africa in 2013.
+Vee has over 14 years of experience in various musical contexts and across numerous genres as a bassist, composer, performer and recording artist.
 <br />
 <br />
-Vee performed in productions at the Barnyard Theatres in 2014 across South Africa and in Zimbabwe, and at the Joburg Fringe Theatre in 2015 in South Africa.
+Vee performed in productions at The Barnyard Theatres across South Africa and in Zimbabwe (2014), and at the Joburg Fringe Theatre in South Africa (2015).
 She played a number of corporate events between 2016 and 2018 in South Africa and Vietnam, and was an on-screen artist for a national TV and online advert in South Africa in 2016.
 <br />
 <br />
 Vee has been a part of numerous bands in South Africa and Vietnam, most notably Lu-Fuki, Monoheart and Zamina.
-She has also supported several musicians, live and in studio, including Denys & the Roses in France, and Jack Kaminski in South Africa.
-Her most notable live shows are Quest Festival in Vietnam in 2016 and 2017, Sofar Sounds Johannesburg in 2018 in South Africa, and Smoking Dragon Festival in 2018 in South Africa.
+She has also supported several musicians, live and in studio, including Denys & the Roses in France and Jack Kaminski in South Africa.
+Her most notable live shows are Quest Festival, Vietnam (2016 and 2017), Sofar Sounds Johannesburg, South Africa (2018), Afrique Train Fest, South Africa (2018) and Smoking Dragon NYE Festival, South Africa (2018).
 <br />
 <br />
 Vee is currently collaborating and working on her solo project, vlou.